fivol/text-generator/README.md

 - -o <output text file name to save> (not nessesary, default - console output)
 - -b <begin word to text generation> (not nessesary, default - random)
 - -l <required text length> (not nessesary, default = 10)
+- -p <power> (default = 1, affects word generation style.
+Raised to a power frequency of each next word.
+Float number) [than greater the degree, the less likely the small frequency word will fall]

 ### Example:
 ```